CMakePP/CMakePPLang/paper/paper.md

 # Basic Usage

-*TLW: Give a short description of the design (maybe a picture?) and then briefly discuss each of the Features mentioned above.*

 CMakePPLang is developed using CMake, so it is inherently backwards-compatible with CMake code and can be combined with CMake in the same `CMakeLists.txt` or `*.cmake` files.
 To use CMakePPLang, it is simply included like any